History of clothing and textiles: Iron Age

-Other Iron Age fabrics from northwestern Europe have been found on bodies preserved by the anaerobic and acidic conditions of peat bogs.
+Other Iron-Age fabrics from northwestern Europe have been found on bodies preserved by the anaerobic and acidic conditions of peat bogs.
 A Danish recreation of clothing found with such bodies indicates woven wool dresses, tunics and skirts.
 These were largely unshaped and held in place with leather belts and metal brooches or pins.
 Garments were not always plain, but incorporated decoration with contrasting colours, particularly at the ends and edges of the garment.
-Men wore breeches, possibly with lower legs wrapped for protection, although Boucher states that long trousers have also been found.
+Men wore breeches, possibly with the lower legs wrapped for protection, although Boucher states that long trousers have also been found.
 Warmth came from woollen shawls and capes of animal skin, probably worn with the fur facing inwards for added comfort.
 Caps were worn, also made from skins, and there was an emphasis on hair arrangements, from braids to elaborate Suebian knots.
-Soft laced shoes made from leather protected the foot.
+Soft laced shoes made from leather protected the feet.

+Patterns and methods for re-creation of examples of garments of this period highlight the construction techniques, tools, and skills of the makers of this era.

 Medieval clothing and textiles

 The history of Medieval European clothing and textiles has inspired a good deal of scholarly interest in the 21st century.
 Elisabeth Crowfoot, Frances Pritchard, and Kay Staniland authored Textiles and Clothing: Medieval Finds from Excavations in London, c.1150-c.1450 (Boydell Press, 2001).
-The topic is also the subject of an annual series, Medieval Clothing and Textiles (Boydell Press), edited by Robin Netherton and Gale R. Owen-Crocker, Emeritus Professor of Anglo-Saxon Culture at the University of Manchester.
+The topic is also the subject of an annual series, Medieval Clothing and Textiles (Boydell Press), edited by Robin Netherton and Gale R. Owen-Crocker, emeritus Professor of Anglo-Saxon Culture at the University of Manchester.